tomalrussell/nismod_teaching_kit/docs/lecture_01/Lecture_1.2.md

----
-title: Mini-Lecture 1.2 -- Sustainable development, the global agendas, and infrastructure
+# Mini-Lecture 1.2 -- Sustainable development, the global agendas, and infrastructure
-keywords:
--   Sustainable development
--   Sustainable Development Goals (SDGs)
--   Paris Agreement
-authors:
--   Daniel Adshead
----

-## Short description

 This mini-lecture will provide a background to sustainable development, the global agendas of the Sustainable Development Goals (SDGs), and the Paris Agreement, and will introduce the role infrastructure can play in achieving a wide range of sustainable development outcomes.

-## Learning objectives
+Learning objectives

 - Describe the concept of sustainable development and how it frames the major global development agendas
 - Identify the general principles of the Sustainable Development Goals and the Paris Agreement.

-# Lecture content

 ## Introduction